Date: April 14, 2020

 Secondly, garlic is rich in sulfur and selenium, both of which can help to relieve joint and muscle pain.
 Sulfur in garlic helps to alleviate inflammation, and selenium has an antirheumatic effect.

 It refers to pain, itchiness, or irritation of the throat.
 Which can be reduced by using honey with tea or can take it independently.

-A study has found that honey is a wound healer and very effective at controlling nighttime coughs.
-(Not advisable for children less than one-year)
+A study has found that honey is a wound healer and is very effective at controlling nighttime coughs.
+(Not advisable for children less than one year)

 Consuming peppermint as it contains menthol, which helps thin mucus and calm sore throats and coughs.
-It has anti-inflammatory properties, which helps to heal.
+It has anti-inflammatory properties, which help to heal.

 Eating a single clove of garlic also helps to treat sore throat, owing to its healing actions.

 Boil water with the addition of mint(2-3 leaves), grated ginger, basil(2-3 leaves) and use lemon water(1 tsp), cumin seeds powder (½ small tsp), black salt (pinch to enhance the taste), 1 cup -200 ml boiled water (or store in the bottle and drink throughout the day)